BlockchainCommons/BCSwiftFoundation/Docs/Secure Components/2-SIMPLEX.md

 }
 ```

-The basic idea is that a `Simplex` contains some [deterministically-encoded CBOR](https://www.rfc-editor.org/rfc/rfc8949.html#name-deterministically-encoded-c) data (the `subject`) that may or may not be encrypted, and zero or more assertions about the `subject`.
+The basic idea is that a `Simplex` contains some [deterministically-encoded CBOR](https://www.rfc-editor.org/rfc/rfc8949.html#name-deterministically-encoded-c) data (the `subject`) that may or may not be encrypted or redacted, and zero or more assertions about the `subject`.

 ## Subject

-The `Subject` of a `Simplex` is an enumerated type.
+The `subject` of a `Simplex` is an enumerated type.

 * `.leaf` represents any terminal CBOR object.
 * `.simplex` represents a nested `Simplex`.